nfqsolutions/pylm/docs/source/introduction.rst

 ============

-PALM is a framework to create clusters of high-performance micro-services with simple and reusable components.
+PALM is a framework to create clusters of high-performance microservices with simple and reusable components.
 It also provides some simple and useful patterns so you don't have to deal with the fine-grained details of routers, services, components...
 In PALM, all servers are equal, and they have the same